ddhogan/pharmacy_finder/notes.md

 2. store the scraped info the first time so it doesn't have to be scraped with every call to list_stores
 3. Allow user to input zip-codes which will be used in the url that gets searched

+Maybe:
+4. Sort the list by distance
+5. Add a third store?

 What is a location?
 - It has a name